NEW MEMBER INFORMATION

 Where To Go

 Our address is Carr Road, Calverley, LS28 5NE.
 On arrival drive down the track and turn around at the end.
 There is room.
 Come back up the track and park on the left as close to the car in front as possible, remembering to leave enough space for the car in front to get their big hairy GSD out.
-Please also remain in your car until invited out onto the field.

 WHAT TO BRING ON YOUR FIRST DAY